WackyChomp/dip/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-- summary here
--
--
+Given the recent rise and public attention of AI art around October (10/2022), it too exciting and impressive to ignore.
+Currently there are divisive consensus regarding its usage and legality purposes.

+One thing I know for sure is that we are living in an incredible moment in time where we see the birth and transformation of AI.
+From here on out, it can only improve

-Purpose / Vision:
+<br><b>Project Purpose / Vision:</b>
-* Showcasing creativity through prompts publicly
+* Showcasing creativity through prompts
 * Pushing generative boundaries
+* Allowing users to create/post publicly